-Note: As per Master List for identifying grounds of complaints as provided in Appendix 1 to circular [CEPD.CO.PRD.Cir.No.01/13.01.013/2020-21](http://www.rbi.org.in/CEPD.CO.PRD.Cir.No.01/13.01.013/2020-21) dated January 27, 2021 on 'Strengthening the Grievance Redress Mechanism of Banks'.
+Note: As per Master List for identifying grounds of complaints as provided in Appendix 1 to circular [CEPD.CO.PRD.Cir.No.01/13.01.013/2020-21](#) dated January 27, 2021 on 'Strengthening the Grievance Redress Mechanism of Banks'.

 1. ATM / Debit Cards 2.
 Credit Cards 3.
 Internet / Mobile / Electronic Banking 4.
 Account opening / difficulty in operation of accounts 5.
 Mis-selling / Para-banking 6.
 Recovery Agents / Direct Sales Agents 7.
 Pension and facilities for senior citizens / differently abled 8.
 Loans and advances 9.
 Levy of charges without prior notice / excessive charges / foreclosure charges 10.
 Cheques / drafts / bills 11.
 Non-observance of Fair Practices Code 12.
 Exchange of coins, issuance / acceptance of small denomination notes and coins 13.
 Bank Guarantees / Letter of Credit and documentary credits 14.
 Staff behaviour 15.
-Facilities for customers visiting the branch / adherence to prescribed 16.
-Others working hours by the branch, etc -- -- ------------------------------------- --
+Facilities for customers visiting the branch / adherence to prescribed working hours by the branch, etc 16.
+Others

-(12) Disclosure of penalties imposed by the RBI
+(10) Disclosure of penalties imposed by the RBI

-- (i) Penalties imposed by the RBI under the provisions of the (a) Banking Regulation Act, 1949, (b) Payment and Settlement Systems Act, 2007, and (c) Government Securities Act, 2006 (for bouncing of SGL) shall be disclosed in the 'Notes to Accounts' to the balance sheet in the concerned bank's next Annual Report. - (ii) In the case of a foreign bank, the penalty shall be disclosed in the 'Notes to Accounts' to the next balance sheet for its Indian operations.
-A bank shall make appropriate disclosures on the nature of the breach, number of instances of default and the quantum of penalty imposed. - (iii) The defaulting participant in a reverse repo transaction shall make appropriate disclosure on the number of instances of default as well as the quantum of penalty paid to the RBI during the financial year.
+(i)Penalties imposed by the RBI under the provisions of the (i) BR Act, 1949, (ii) Payment and Settlement Systems Act, 2007, and (iii) Government Securities Act, 2006 (for bouncing of SGL) shall be disclosed in the 'Notes to Accounts' to the balance sheet in the concerned bank's next Annual Report.

+(ii) A bank shall make appropriate disclosures on the nature of the breach, number of instances of default and the quantum of penalty imposed.

+(iii)The defaulting participant in a reverse repo transaction shall make appropriate disclosure on the number of instances of default as well as the quantum of penalty paid to the RBI during the financial year.

-(13) Disclosures on remuneration
+(11) Disclosures on remuneration

-- (i) A bank is required to make disclosure on remuneration of Whole Time Directors / Chief Executive Officers / Material Risk Takers on an annual basis at the minimum, in its Annual Financial Statements. - (ii) The bank shall make the disclosures in table or chart format and make disclosures for previous as well as the current reporting year. - (iii) Further, a private sector bank and foreign bank (to the extent applicable), shall disclose the following information:
+(i)A bank is required to make disclosure on remuneration of Whole Time Directors / Chief Executive Officers / Material Risk Takers on an annual basis at the minimum, in its Annual Financial Statements.

+(ii)The bank shall make the disclosures in table or chart format and make disclosures for previous as well as the current reporting year.

+(iii)Further, a bank (to the extent applicable), shall disclose the following information:

-Type of disclosure Information Qualitative (a) Information relating to the composition and mandate of the Nomination and Remuneration Committee. (b) Information relating to the design and structure of remuneration processes and the key features and objectives of remuneration policy. (c) Description of the ways in which current and future risks are taken into account in the remuneration processes.
-It should include the nature and type of the key measures used to take account of these risks. (d) Description of the ways in which the bank seeks to link performance during a performance measurement period with levels of remuneration.
+Type of disclosure Information Qualitative (a) Information relating to the composition and mandate of the Nomination and Remuneration Committee. (b) Information relating to the design and structure of remuneration processes and the

-Type of disclosure Information (e) A discussion of the bank's policy on deferral and vesting of variable remuneration and a discussion of the bank's policy and criteria for adjusting deferred remuneration before vesting and after vesting. (f) Description of the different forms of variable remuneration (i.e., cash and types of share-linked instruments) that the bank utilises and the rationale for using these different forms.
+Type of disclosure Information key features and objectives of remuneration policy. (c) Description of the ways in which current and future risks are taken into account in the remuneration processes.
+It should include the nature and type of the key measures used to take account of these risks. (d) Description of the ways in which the bank seeks to link performance during a performance measurement period with levels of remuneration. (e) A discussion of the bank's policy on deferral and vesting of variable remuneration and a discussion of the bank's policy and criteria for adjusting deferred remuneration before vesting and after vesting. (f) Description of the different forms of variable remuneration (i.e., cash and types of share-linked instruments) that the bank utilises and the rationale for using these different forms.